 And there was some debate among the grandchildren as to what sex they wanted, the new one to be, because we had two grand sons and two grand daughters, and then one other grand son.
-And so was this going to tilt the balance dramatically, or was it going to be?
-And it turns out it's going to be another boy.
-And I've actually got an in vitro photograph of him sitting just beside the camera here.
+And so was this going to tilt the balance dramatically, or was it going to be, and it turns out it's going to be another boy.
+And I've actually got an in vitro photograph of him sitting just beside the camera here, which helps me as I pray for this little as yet unborn child, morning by morning.

-Oh, that's great.
-Helps me as I pray for this little as yet unborn child, morning by morning.
-So yeah, we've had an interesting time, family wise.
+So, yeah, we've had an interesting time family wise.
 It's not been entirely easy.
 We've moved house a lot.

 They've moved schools.
 They've done this.
 They've done that.

 We've had illness.

-We've had different challenges, but here we still are.
+We've had different challenges.
+But here we still are.

 Absolutely.
 Well, we're not claiming again with this caveat to be specialists in child psychology or youth work.

-But we're going to simply be drawing on your own common sense and experience, Tom, of as we look at some of these questions, both from parents with tricky questions that their young children have been asking them and generally on the principles of parenting as well and how that relates to scripture.
+But we're going to simply be drawing on your own common sense and experience, Tom, as we look at some of these questions, both from parents with tricky questions that their young children have been asking them, and generally on the principles of parenting as well, and how that relates to scripture.

 So why don't we start with some tricky theological questions.
-I often find the hardest questions come from children because you sort of, you can't get away with the theological fudging.
+I often find the hardest questions come from children, because you sort of, you can't get away with the theological fudging.
 You sometimes get away with an adult, don't you?
 But look, here's a great question from Will in Virginia.

-It says, "I have a three-year-old son who's been asking difficult questions lately.
+It says, I have a three-year-old son who's been asking difficult questions lately.
 Why did God make mosquitoes?
-Why did God make outshoes?
+Why did God make outches?
 First, do you think it's responsible to say that all pain is a result of the fall?
 I used to think so, but now I'm not so sure.

-Good Adam have stubbed his finger in the Garden of Eden.
-Did he get bitten by mosquitoes?
+Good Adam have stubbed his finger in the garden of Eden that he'd get bitten by mosquitoes.

 If Adam went swimming, was he in danger of getting bitten by a shark?
-I'd like to have a well thought through answer to his questions and resources would be helpful as well.
-And he's also been asking questions like, "Why did God make the virus?
-Why did God make some people with no homes?"
-He's basically asking, "Why is there suffering in the world?
-How do you talk to a toddler though about these issues?"
-I've, it's very interesting where these questions come from and they're great questions.
+I'd like to have a well thought through answer to his questions.
+Any resources would be helpful as well.
+And he's also been asking questions like, why did God make the virus?
+Why did God make some people with no homes?
+He's basically asking, why is there suffering in the world?
+How do you talk to a toddler though about these issues asks Will?
+It's very interesting where these questions come from, and they're great questions, of course they are.

-Of course they are.
-But I think with these and with a lot of other questions that adults ask as well, there is a sense in the modern western world that we have got used to such a comfortable lifestyle where basically things work.
-You can drive a car down the street, you can go shopping, you can do this, you can do that, you can have a quote normal life in a way that would have been absolutely unthinkable 200 years ago in the western world and is still unthinkable to the majority of the population of the world right now today where things are tough and bad things do happen all the time, etc, etc.
+But I think with these and with a lot of other questions that adults ask as well, there is a sense in the modern Western world that we have God used to such a comfortable lifestyle where basically things work.
+You can drive a car down the street, you can go shopping, you can do this, you can do that, you can have a quote normal life in a way that would have been absolutely unthinkable two hundred years ago in the Western world and is still unthinkable.
+The majority of the population of the world right now today, where things are tough and bad things do happen all the time, etc, etc.